Alaska Car Rental

 Driving Rental Cars on Gravel Highways

 Most Alaska car rental companies don’t allow their vehicles on non-paved roads.
 If you do, you’re responsible for any damage, and any car insurance is voided because you broke the contract.
-You can avoid the risk altogether rent a car from a company that specializes in renting SUV's and Trucks to explore Alaska's gravel roads, like Alaska 4x4 Rentals or Alaska Auto Rental.
+You can avoid the risk altogether rent a car from a company that specializes in renting SUV's and Trucks to explore Alaska's gravel roads, like Alaska 4x4 Rentals.
 The most popular gravel highways include:

 - The Denali Highway (Hwy 8), an east-west highway between Cantwell and Paxson.
 The gravel surface is smooth and fast.
 (Note: Many people think the “Denali Hwy” is the route from Anchorage to Denali.
 It’s not.
 That route is Hwy 3, the Parks Hwy, paved and fast.)